-He remains the highest wicket-taker in Pakistan-England Tests with 82 Wickets in only 16 appearances.
+He remains the highest wicket-taker in Pakistan-England Tests with 82 Wickets in just 16 appearances.
 Unfortunately, he is no more with us and died in September 2019 due to a cardiac attack in Lahore.
-Abdul Qadir was regarded as one of the best ever leg spinner of the 1970s and 1980s and was a role model for upcoming leg spinners.
+Abdul Qadir was regarded as one of the best-ever leg spinners of the 1970s and 1980s.
+He was a role model for upcoming leg spinners.